Vinoshipper/wp-vs-injector/readme.txt

 * **Club Registration** - Allow customers to sign up for your clubs.

 ### Important Information ###
-Use of this plugin requires a Producer account with [Vinoshipper](https://vinoshipper.com).
-For the components to work, you must serve your site with SSL (https://).
-For more information, see [Vinoshipper Injector - WordPress Plugin](https://developer.vinoshipper.com/docs/wordpress-plugin).
+Use of this plugin connects to [Vinoshipper](https://vinoshipper.com) and requires a Vinoshipper Producer account in good standing.
+This allows the plugin to obtain product and store information to display to your users.
+This also allows users to add items to a shopping cart and initiate checkout.
+Please see our [Terms & Conditions](https://vinoshipper.freshdesk.com/support/solutions/articles/9000217866-terms-conditions) and [Privacy Policy](https://vinoshipper.freshdesk.com/support/solutions/articles/9000217864-privacy-policy) for more information.

 == Installation ==